 The Everglades CISMA is hosting the Everglades Non-native Fish roundup to raise public awareness about the potential negative impacts of releasing non-native fish into Florida waters, and to encourage anglers to target these non-native species for consumption.
 The Roundup will also gather data into non-native fish distribution and abundance that can assist in their management.

-The roundup will be a one day event open to all anglers (shore or boat) fishing in the Everglades area.
-Prizes will be awarded for largest fish, largest aggregate catch (weight), and will include a junior division.
+The roundup will be a one-day event open to all anglers (shore or boat) fishing in the Everglades area.
+Prizes will be awarded for the largest fish, and largest aggregate catch (weight), and will include a junior division.
 We also will award a “Slam” prize to the angler that catches the greatest number of non-native species.

 Jonathan Lewis – 7 species